stevenbenner/jquery-xhr-upload-queue/README.md

 | processFileList | function(files) { return files; } | Function | Custom file pre-filtering code.
 This will get executed on the FileList before it gets filtered by the normal filters.
 This function must return an array of files to add to the queue. |

 ## Callback Details
 The plugin makes all of its magic happen via callbacks.
 Wherever possible it tries for follow the jQuery pattern for naming and attaching callbacks.
-You will be placing your callbacks in the options object defined above.

 ### Plugin Callbacks
 These callback are all either associated to the base plugin functions or its FileQueue functions.
-You set them directly in the options object passed to `xhrUpload()`.
+You set them directly in the options object passed to `xhrUploadQueue()`.

 * **init()** This happens once for each matched element.
 This callback will only be invoked if the plugin has detected the browser features needed for full support.
 * **queueAdd(FileUpload)** This happens to every individual file added to the queue, and this is where most of your development will likely take place.
 It passes the FileUpload object of the file that has been added to the queue, exposing it so you can hook individual events for each file.